harsh242/maninder.github.io/README.md

-##This is a portfolio website I designed and developed for a friend
+This is a portfolio website I designed and developed for a friend It's live at manindersidhu.co.in